 4. Providing Basic Hygiene

 Flexibility in scheduling is a known perk of the job.
-If you need more time off during the week, working longer shifts allow for additional time.
+If a CNA needs more time off during the week, working longer shifts allows for additional time.
 Some CNAs work a variable schedule while others have a set schedule.
-These terms are negotiable, and you can discuss them throughout your hiring process.
+These terms are negotiable, and many employees discuss them throughout the hiring process.

 Whether you are beginning your career or have years of experience — by focusing your efforts as a CNA on these essential tasks, you can make a substantial difference in the lives of your patients.

-Find available shifts for CNAs in your area today with Clipboard Health!
+If you’re a CNA looking for extra flexibility in picking up shifts when and where you want them, find available shifts for CNAs in your area today with Clipboard Health!